 South Korea expanded its usual workforce of Epidemic Intelligence Service (EIS) officers by quickly training staff at approximately 250 local public health centers, hiring 300 private epidemiologists, and leveraging staff at 11 nongovernmental organizations that train and support EIS officers.
 This multilevel approach was effective, with the veteran EIS officers conducting the more difficult investigations in large clusters, and health facilities and temporary staff handling smaller clusters including families.
 These efforts led to earlier case detection, kept the rate of new infections low, and potentially reduced estimated mortality rates by preventing hospital overcrowding and infections among high-risk populations.5

 Summary of South Korea COVID-19 Epidemiological Survey Process

-The work of the EIS officers was further facilitated by legal changes that followed the 2015 MERS outbreak.
+The work of the EIS officers was further facilitated by legal changes following the 2015 MERS outbreak.
 When necessary, the officers were permitted to draw on four major types of information in addition to patient and doctor interviews:

-- Facility visits, including pharmacies and medical facilities
+- Facility visit records, including pharmacies and medical facilities

 - Cellular GPS data from cell phones